Case study 02 · Healthtech · AI

 +23%symptom-description accuracy

-5.5Musers of the device it shipped on
+5.5Musers of the symptom checker

 Scope

-Symptom checker, triage flow, clinician knowledge base
+• Symptom checker, triage flow, clinician knowledge base

 Before